chdenat/acf-xtend/README.md

 - If you want to push a post field content to a container :  add the class `push_mycontainer`
 - If you want to restrict choices of a post field content to a container :  add the class `pull_mycontainer`
-- If you want to retricts choice of values that are not in a container :  add the class `notin_mycontainer` Of course you can mix classes to get choices from a container and push it in  another container : `push_newcontainer pull_mycontainer`
+- If you want to retricts choices for some values that are not in a container :  add the class `notin_mycontainer` Of course you can mix classes to get choices from a container and push it in  another container : `push_newcontainer pull_mycontainer`

+Class names prefixes can be changed through PHP code above if you already use such classname.

 **And it's all** !!! the acf javascript library + xtend and sometimes select2 JS calls do the rest !!!